-I am an atmospheric scientist working in understanding how human activities and natural processes change the atmosphere, the climate and the environment.
-My research focuses on the integration of earth system models with in-situ and satellite observations to address questions related to atmospheric composition and processes, and biosphere-atmosphere-climate interactions.
+I am an atmospheric scientist working in understanding how human activities and natural processes (eg, wildfires) change the atmosphere and the climate.
+My research focuses on the integration of earth system models with field data and satellite observations to address questions related to atmospheric composition, atmosphere-biosphere-climate interactions and climate change mitigation.